Kemar101/HT16K33/index.md

 <img src="https://github.com/Kemar101/HT16K33/blob/master/PHOTO-2018-10-23-12-34-46.jpg" width="100" />
 # Problems/opportunities:
 A potential problem that I would have at this time, would be the time it would take to do my fritzing diagram since i have multiple devices.
 I would need to finish it ASAP to continue being on track with my project.
 # Financial update:
-There was an additional purchase
+There was an additional purchase of a bidirection level shifter
 <img src="https://github.com/Kemar101/HT16K33/blob/master/PHOTO-2018-10-23-13-23-38.jpg" width="100" />
 # Link
 https://www.rototron.info/wp-content/uploads/PiSpectrum04.jpg
 # Proof of payment

 <p float="left">